404Wolf/CSDS233-Assignment-2/README.md

 * I've changed the `preorderRec` method to **return** instead of print out the preorder of the binary search tree.
 I've also renamed the method to `preorder`.
 Like `insert`, it does not require the root node to be passed to it, since it is able to internally utilize the instance field `root` through the getter `getRootNode()`.
 * I've changed `sum` to not require the root node, for the same reason I've done so for the other methods.
 * I've changed `kthBiggest` to not require the root node, for the same reason I've done so for the other methods.

+## Overall Notes
+For both my linked list and binary search tree, I've given them a package folder to keep them organized, and have implemented corresponding JUnit tests in their respective folders.
+The test classes have the same names as the original classes, but are suffixed with `Test`.
+The tests for respective methods have the same name as the method, prefixed by `test`.
+For example, `testPreorder` tests the `preorder` method of a BST.